Some, at least, are worth mentioning. How good they really are is debatable. But I generally like most of those, described below.

 - Immutable databases, where no record is ever deleted or even edited, only new are added.
 Information is too valuable to erase.
 Erase nothing, from now on!
 The same goes for RAM.
 Never overwrite a bit!
 When you absolutely must do that, save it first to the immutable database.
 And blockchain everything, too!

 - The human history is a cycle.
 Hard times create strong men.
 Strong men create good times.
 Good times create weak men.
 Weak men create hard times.

 - A few days ago, I caught a folk song on the radio.
-“A poor sinful soul has died and went to loudly knock on the Heaven’s door and nobody heard her knocking.
+“A poor sinful soul has died and gone to loudly knock on Heaven’s door and nobody heard her knocking.
 So she went to very cautiously knock on Hell’s door also.
 Satan heard her immediately.”